webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Dazzling-Sunburst.md

 ---
 aliases:
 - Dazzling Sunburst
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
+- Ability/Cost/2
+- Ability/Tier/Low
-  - Abilities
+- Ability/Pool/Intellect
-  - Abilitiesction
+- Ability/Categories/Special-Attack
-type: Action
-points: 2 Intellect
 ---

-# Dazzling Sunburst
+## Dazzling Sunburst

-**Points**: 2 Intellect Points
+>2  Intellect
-**Type**: Action

 You send a barrage of dazzling colors at a creature within short range and, if successful, inflict 2 points of damage on the target.
-In addition, the creature’s attacks are hindered on its next turn, unless the target relies primarily on senses other than sight.
+In addition, the creature's attacks are hindered on its next turn, unless the target relies primarily on senses other than sight.
+Action.